Jitesh117/jitesh117.github.io/content/vim_stuff/buffers-windows-and-tabs-in-vim.md

 ### What are windows?

-In vim, a window is a viewport onto a buffer.
+In Vim, a window is a viewport onto a buffer.
 Windows are used to view the contents of buffers.
-You can have multiple windows open, each displaying a differant part of the same buffer or different buffers altogether.
+You can have multiple windows open, each displaying a different part of the same buffer or different buffers altogether.

 ### Key characteristics of windows

 1. **Buffer display**: Each window displays the contents of a single buffer at a time.
 2. **Multiple Views**: You can have multiple windows showing different parts of the same buffer.
 3. **Layout flexibility**: Windows can be split horizontally or vertically.
-4. **Independent Cursor position**: Each windowmaintains its own cursor position within the buffer it's displaying.
+4. **Independent Cursor position**: Each window maintains its own cursor position within the buffer it's displaying.
-5. **Local Options**: Some vim options can be set locally to a window.
+5. **Local Options**: Some Vim options can be set locally to a window.

 ### Working with windows